emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Auto-switches through all its sources if they fail. ✔️
 1. Site does have episode auto-next across all servers. ✔️
 1. UI is very nice, feels modern and unique, one of the best. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
 1. Has sorting options, collections, and recommendations on frontpage. ✔️